Collateral consequences of criminal conviction

 Collateral consequences of criminal conviction are the additional civil state penalties, mandated by statute, that attach to a criminal conviction.
 They are not part of the direct consequences of criminal conviction, such as prison, fines, or probation.
 They are the further civil actions by the state that are triggered as a consequence of the conviction.
 In some jurisdictions, a judge, finding a defendant guilty of a crime, can order that no conviction be recorded, thereby relieving the person of the collateral consequences of a criminal conviction.

 Introduction

-If a defendant is found guilty of a crime or pleads guilty, the judge or other sentencing authority imposes a sentence.
-A sentence can take a number of forms, such as loss of privileges (e.g. driving), house arrest, community service, probation, fines and imprisonment.
-Collectively, these sentences are referred to as direct consequences – those intended by the judge, and frequently mandated at least in part by an applicable law or statute.

-However, beyond the terms of the sentence, a defendant can experience additional state actions that are considered by the state to be collateral consequences such as: disenfranchisement (in some countries this may be separately meted out), disentitlement of education loans (for drug charges in the United States), loss of a professional license, or eviction from public housing.
+Beyond the terms of the sentence, a defendant can experience additional state actions that are considered by the state to be collateral consequences such as: disenfranchisement (in some countries this may be separately meted out), disentitlement of education loans (for drug charges in the United States), loss of a professional license, or eviction from public housing.
 These consequences are not imposed directly by the judge, and are beyond the terms of a sentence itself for the actual crime.
 Instead, they are civil state actions and are referred to as collateral consequences.
 In most jurisdictions, being charged with a crime can trigger state civil action in the form of an investigation to determine if the charges trigger the civil statutes that attach to the criminal charges.
 An example would be criminal charges that can trigger deportation, or the revocation of a professional license, such as a medical, nursing, or pharmacist license.
 Being subject to collateral consequences has been called a form of civil death.

-A person accused or convicted of a crime may suffer social consequences of a conviction, such as loss of a job and social stigma.
-These social consequences, whether or not they lead to convictions, can arise in countries where arrests and legal proceedings are matters of public record, thus disseminating the information about the event to the public to the detriment of the accused.